ainsleyrutterford/fleetwood/README.md

 ## Issues

 - Stuttering bluetooth and wireless mouse.
 Fixed by changing WiFi to 5GHz rather than 2.4GHz.
+Also just disabled WiFi for now and bluetooth is stutter free.
 - Kernel panics.
 Removed GT 740 and seems to have fixed so far.

 ## To do